Middle East

 Most Middle Eastern countries (13 out of 18) are part of the Arab world.
-The most populous countries in the region are Egypt, Turkey, and Iran, while Saudi Arabia is the largest Middle Eastern country by area.
-The history of the Middle East dates back to ancient times, with the geopolitical importance of the region being recognized for millennia.
-Several major religions have their origins in the Middle East, including Judaism, Christianity, and Islam.
-Arabs constitute the main socioethnic grouping in the region, followed by Turks, Persians, Kurds, Azeris, Copts, Jews, Assyrians, Iraqi Turkmen, Yazidis, and Greek Cypriots.
+The three most populous countries in the region are Egypt, Iran, and Turkey, while Saudi Arabia is the largest Middle Eastern country by area.
+The history of the Middle East dates back to ancient times, and it was long considered the "cradle of civilization".
+The geopolitical importance of the region has been recognized and competed for during millennia.
+The Abrahamic religions (Christianity, Islam, and Judaism) have their origins in the Middle East.
+Arabs constitute the main ethnic group in the region, followed by Turks, Persians, Kurds, Jews, and Assyrians.